lateralblast/druid/README.md

 Notice
 ------

+Since the recent website update the servicetag feature is no longer working.
+This requires further investigation as it requires clicking on a hidden element with a javascript(void) function, and none of the usual methods work.

 I'm adding redfish support to the script to get information from the iDRAC.
 The Ruby redfish client module does not have all the features I need,